haddocking/haddock3/docs/intro.md

 ![HADDOCK 2.x workflow](figs/HADDOCK2-stages.png)

-In HADDOCK3, users have the freedom to configure docking workflows into functional pipelines by combining the different HADDOCK3's modules, thus adapting the workflows to their projects.
+In HADDOCK3, users have the freedom to configure docking workflows into functional pipelines by combining the different HADDOCK3 modules, thus adapting the workflows to their projects.
 HADDOCK3 has therefore developed to truthfully work like a puzzle of many pieces (simulation modules) that users can combine freely.
-To this end, the “old” HADDOCK machinery has been modularised, and several new modules added, including third-party software additions.
-As a result, the modularisation achieved in HADDOCK3 allows users to duplicate steps within one workflow (e.g., to repeat twice the `it1` stage of the HADDOCK2.x rigid workflow).
+To this end, the “old” HADDOCK machinery has been modularised, and several new modules added, including third-party software.
+As a result, the modularisation achieved in HADDOCK3 allows users to duplicate steps within one workflow (e.g., to repeat the `it1` stage of the HADDOCK2.x rigid workflow).

 Note that, for simplification purposes, at this time, not all functionalities of